Is Google Meet The Same As Google Duo?

 Which Was Better: Google Duo Or Google Meet?

-Meeting features
+Meeting Features

-• Winner: Google Meet (originally and currently)
+Winner: Google Meet (then and now)

 Calling Features